Jarob-H/Senior-Design/README.md

 * Controls speed
 * Variable duration
 * Status Display
+## Documentation
+The projects document lives in the [Wiki](https://github.com/Jarob-H/Senior_design/wiki) section of this git .
 ## Installation
 This project relies on [Nanpy](https://github.com/nanpy/nanpy) .
 Nanpy is a library that use your Arduino as a slave, controlled by a master device which is a Raspberry Pi 4 in our system.
 Follow the readme of Nanpy to install the [Arduino firmware](https://github.com/nanpy/nanpy-firmware) and the Nanpy Python library (```pip install nanpy```) onto the Ras Pi.

+Ensure that when running the bash script to generate the config file for the Arduino

 ## Collaborators